UTCSheffield/CyberEPQ-Obsidian/Lessons/The Stages.md

 ## Research & Planning

-A lot of what you will be doing is :
+A lot of what you will be doing is:

 ### Research